renkevin9/renkevin9.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student at Carnegie Mellon University majoring in Statistics and Machine Learning, with a minor in Computer Science.
-My research thus far has included work in distribution shifts in decision-focused learning, machine learning-based approaches for the Multi-Agent Pathfinding (MAPF) problem, and (ongoing) using foundation models to robustify smaller discriminative models.
+I am an undergraduate student (graduating senior) at Carnegie Mellon University majoring in Statistics and Machine Learning, with a minor in Computer Science.
+My research thus far has included work in distribution shifts in decision-focused learning, machine learning-based approaches for the Multi-Agent Pathfinding (MAPF) problem, and (ongoing) zero-shot predictive quality of LLMs on tabular data.
 For these projects, I have had the pleasure of being advised by Professors <a href="https://bryanwilder.github.io/">Bryan Wilder</a>, <a href="https://www.cs.cmu.edu/~maxim/">Maxim Likhachev</a>,and <a href="https://zstevenwu.com/">Steven Wu</a>.

-Currently applying for PhD programs in Machine Learning!
+Beginning in the Fall of 2025, I will be heading to Cornell Tech as a 1st year PhD student, advised primarily by </a href="https://gargnikhil.com/">Nikhil Garg</a>!

 <h1>News</h1>

-To be updated...
+April 14th: Committed to Cornell Tech :)

 <!-- <ul>
   <li></li>